List of content you will read in this article:

 You have to download get-pip.py before installing PIP.
 Now, remember the location where you save the file as this path is required in the process later.

 The next step is to open the Command prompt window.
 Simply follow these steps:

 - Now type cmd.exe

-If not these steps, then you can simply type cmd in the search bar and the command prompt will be displayed on your screen.
+If not these steps, you can simply type cmd in the search bar, and the command prompt will be displayed on your screen.

-In order to conclude that, click right on the Command Prompt and choose ‘Run as’, then select As Administrator.
+To conclude, click right on the Command Prompt and choose ‘Run as,’ then select As Administrator.
 And you’re done!